Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

     ```
 1. Start Copilot on &lt;hostname>.

-Please refer to the OS-appropriate installation guide  for installation program details.
+Please refer to the OS- appropriate installation guide  for installation program details.

-For specifics on adding a host on z/OS platforms, please see [Managing multi-node](../../cft_intro_install/about_this_document_zos/c_multinode_zos/t_vipa_multinode_zos)
+For specifics on adding a host on z/OS platforms, please see [Managing multi- node](../../cft_intro_install/about_this_document_zos/c_multinode_zos/t_vipa_multinode_zos)

 > **Note**
 >